Watling and de Grandhomme spearhead New Zealand fightback

-Christchurch (New Zealand) (AFP) - BJ Watling and Colin de Grandhomme hauled New Zealand back into the second Test Saturday, cutting England's advantage back to 115 runs with four wickets in hand at stumps on day two in Christchurch.
+Christchurch, New Zealand, March 31, 2018 (AFP) - - BJ Watling and Colin de Grandhomme hauled New Zealand back into the second Test Saturday to trail England by 115 runs with four wickets in hand at stumps on day two in Christchurch.

-When bad light stopped play seven overs early, New Zealand had recovered from 36 for five to be 192 for six in reply to England's 307.
+When bad light stopped play seven overs early, New Zealand were 192 for six.

-Watling was on 77 after sharing a 142-run stand with de Grandhomme which was broken late in the day by England's man of the moment Stuart Broad.
+Watling was on 77 after sharing a 142-run stand with de Grandhomme which was broken in the final hour by England's man of the moment Stuart Broad.

-The 31-year-old Broad, who had de Grandhomme caught behind for 72, wound back the clock to finish the day with four for 38.
+Broad, who had de Grandhomme caught behind for 72, finished the day with four for 38.

-"It was probably the best rhythm I've felt for a couple of years running in today.
-I was rubbish in Australia," he said, adding that England had the upper hand despite New Zealand's fightback.

-"Watling didn't really give us a chance.
-They played exceptionally well but from our points of view we held them well enough to still be ahead in this game."

-After months of misery on the road, England felt their luck had turned with wicketkeeper-batsman Jonny Bairstow's fifth Test century before he was out for 101.
+After months of misery on the road, England felt their luck had turned after Jonny Bairstow's rescue mission, with the wicketkeeper-batsman posting his fifth Test century before he was out for 101.

 Broad and James Anderson then routed the New Zealand top order to have the Black Caps in serious trouble before de Grandhomme joined Watling to steady their innings.